JoshOrndorff/recipes/text/3-entrees/pallet-coupling.md

 ## Loose Coupling

 Loose coupling solves the problem of coupling to a specific implementation.
-When loosely coupling to another pallet, you add an associated type to the pallets configuration trait, and ensure the supplied type implements the necessary behavior by specifying a trait bound.
+When loosely coupling to another pallet, you add an associated type to the pallet's configuration trait and ensure the supplied type implements the necessary behavior by specifying a trait bound.

 ```rust, ignore